 The best case scenario?
 You have nothing to worry about.
 Even if your doctor does detect something, hopefully it's caught early and you'll receive plenty of help.
 In short, if you haven't schedule your yearly physical yet, now's the time to do it.

-Next week, we'll get back to more-traditional discussions about financial wellness.
-But it's always good to be reminded of what those HSA dollars are for, and how important your health is for a prosperous retirement.
+You'd want your husband, father, son, or other friends and family members to stick around for a long time, so encourage them to understand some of the health risks specific to them.
+Sure, we'll get back to more-traditional discussions about financial wellness soon enough.
+But it's always good to be reminded of what those HSA dollars are allocated for, and how important your health is for a prosperous retirement.